 We want to see your fiction, documentary and animated films across the genre range of thriller, horror, sci-fi, drama and comedy.
 You will not find sequels, remakes or book adaptations here.
 Our aim is to help the best independent filmmakers from around the world showcase their original work and network successfully with their audience, other filmmakers and the independent film-making community.
 We want to see your dynamic, inventive and challenging narrative films that embody the low and micro budget film-making ethic.

 Our awards are all named after The famous Lincoln Imp, the emblem of our city.
 He resides high up on a stone pillar in the city's magnificent gothic Cathedral (arguably the UK's finest).
-This mischievous Imp is the perfect embodiment of the independent filmmaker's spirit, someone who dares to upset the equilibrium and do things their own way.
+This mischievous Imp is the perfect embodiment of the independent filmmaker's spirit; someone who dares to upset the equilibrium, and do things their own way.

 The Big IMP - Award for Feature Film (sponsored by and judged by Bulldog Film Distribution)

-The Thespian IMP - Award for Best Actor or Ensemble
+The Thespian IMP - Award for Actor or Ensemble

 1. All submissions must have been completed after 1st Jan, 2022.

 2. We accept films from anywhere in the world providing that they are English language or subtitled in English.
 No sequels, remakes or novel/book adaptations are accepted - they must be the original work of the filmmaker and writer.

 3. All submissions must be narrative films; Fiction, Documentary or Animation - Music videos and Trailers are not accepted.